 The University maintains 348 one- and two-bedroom apartments at Daniell Heights.
 The apartments overlook campus and are convenient to both the campus and the Student Development Complex.
 Rates depend upon the number of bedrooms.
 All utilities, except for telephone, are provided.
 Every apartment is furnished, including an electric stove and refrigerator.
 Each building of six to eight apartments shares a washer and dryer for a small fee.

 Picnic tables and children's play areas are located throughout the apartment area.
 Other amenities include a basketball court, a sand volleyball court, high-speed computer access, an activity room, bike storage, and free bus service between the apartments and the main campus during the regular academic year.For more information please visit the website.

 Michigan Tech opened a 192-bed residential apartment building in the fall 2010 called the Hillside Place located in the on-campus residential community.
 Amenities include a cleaning service twice per month, gender-neutral housing, Internet, cable, air conditioning, and in-floor heating.
 For more information please visit the website.

-Many students choose to continue to live in residence halls beyond their first year, while others elect to live off campus in apartments, homes, or with Greek organizations.
-To assist students in locating off-campus housing, the Undergraduate Student Government (USG) maintains a list of off-campus householders renting to students; this list is available online.
+Many students choose to continue to live in residence halls beyond their first year, while others elect to live off campus in apartments, homes, or in their fraternity or sorority houses.
+To assist students in locating off-campus housing, the Undergraduate Student Government (USG) maintains a list of off-campus housing options available to students.
+This list is available online.